-Hello, I'm James Paine, and I am a doctoral student at the Sloan School of Management at MIT, studying System Dynamics and its applications to product and service delivery systems.
+Hello, I'm James Paine, and I am a doctoral candidate at the Sloan School of Management at MIT, studying System Dynamics and its applications to product and service delivery systems.

 System Dynamics is a methodological framework to understand, design, and manage change.
 Using data and technology, System Dynamics models the relationships between all the parts of a system and how those relationships influence the behavior of the system over time.
 I'm interested in studying complex systems in which upstream decision making (with imperfect information) has long-term consequences, often beyond the attention span of the original decision maker.
 Examples include an extended view of product life-cycle management that stretches from initial concept to final product disposition.
 I'm especially interested in the wider costs of product/system failure and recalls.